 Containers vs. Virtual Machines

 This all might sound like a concept of a virtual machine deployed from a prebuilt image, but containers work much differently.
-The main difference between a VM and a container is a container virtualizes the operating system, whereas a virtual machine is an abstraction of physical hardware.
+The main difference between a VM and a container is that a container virtualizes the operating system, whereas a virtual machine is an abstraction of physical hardware.
 This difference results in containers being more efficient and portable than VMs.

 What Makes Containers Possible?